Olympia Provisions

-Olympia Provisions (formerly Olympic Provisions) is an American meat and restaurant company that produces artisan charcuterie based out of Portland, Oregon.
+Olympia Provisions (formerly Olympic Provisions) is an American meat and restaurant company that produces artisan charcuterie based in Portland, Oregon.

 Background and history

 Founded in 2009 as Olympic Provisions, the company began as Oregon's first USDA salumeria in a 900 square foot production facility attached to a European-inspired restaurant in the Olympic Cereal Mill building.
 The owners came from a variety of backgrounds, with Nate Tilden also co-owning Clyde Common and Elias Cairo having background as a chef and first generation Greek-American.
 The idea began when Elias Cairo decided he wanted to open a meat plant inside of a restaurant, and he gathered a group of cofounders which included his sister Michelle, Tilden, Martin Schwartz, and Tyler Gaston.
 Nate Tilden and Elias Cairo worked together at Castagna prior to opening Olympia Provisions, where Cairo served as head chef.
 The company began by selling their salami exclusively at farmers' markets and in their restaurant.
 After receiving nationwide recognition they needed to expand their production facility to meet their demand.
 In April 2011, Olympia Provisions opened a second restaurant alongside a 4,000 square foot production facility.
 Two years later, Olympia Provisions had outgrown its second production facility, and in February 2014 production moved to a 34,000 square foot building two blocks from the Southeast restaurant.
-Currently, Olympia Provisions participates in seventeen farmers' markets throughout the Pacific Northwest.
-The company's products are sold in Whole Foods and Trader Joe's stores throughout the Northwest region, as well as specialty stores throughout the United States.
-Additionally, their "Salami of the Month Club" reaches all fifty states.